torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 Search stable mailing list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-    *Check the archives of the Linux stable mailing list for existing reports.*
+    *Check the archives of the GNU/Linux stable mailing list for existing reports.*

 Maybe the issue you face is already known and was fixed or is about to.
 Hence,
-`search the archives of the Linux stable mailing list
+`search the archives of the GNU/Linux stable mailing list
 <https://lore.kernel.org/stable/>`_ for reports about an issue like yours.
 If
 you find any matches, consider joining the discussion, unless the fix is
 already finished and scheduled to get applied soon.